FAQs

 Unlike many local level meets, weigh-ins are conducted by 'Lot Numbers.'
 A lot number is a randomly assigned number to each athlete, within each session.

-When it is time for your weigh-ins, be there when it start.
+When it is time for your weigh-ins, be there when it starts.
 The Referee will call you in order of your assigned Lot Number, NOT by when you show up.
 If you are not present when you are called, you will go to the back of the weigh-in order.

 For more information, please refer to the Rulebook.

 YES!
-Any State record you break will automatically be credited once results are uploaded into the results database.
+Any State record you break will automatically be credited once the results are uploaded into the results database.

 Guest lifters are only allowed under the following conditions: